How to Stop Beard Dandruff for Good

 Here’s where it gets a little tricky…

-Regular hair shampoos tend to be designed with harsher detergents explicitly intended for the oilier skin on your scalp.
-Apply that same shampoo to your face regularly, and those harsher detergents will likely strip away too much sebum from your face—leaving you with dry skin and the potential for beardruff.
+Products that are designed exclusively for hair tend to be formulated with harsher detergents to handle the oilier skin on your scalp.
+Apply that same designed-for-hair shampoo to your face regularly, and those harsher detergents will likely strip away too much sebum from your face—leaving you with dry skin and the potential for beardruff.

-If you suffer from beard dandruff and use regular hair shampoo to wash your beard, try switching to a cleanser explicitly designed for your beard, like Beardbrand Beard Wash.
+If you suffer from beard dandruff and have been using regular old hair shampoo to wash your beard, try switching to a gentler cleanser, like Beardbrand Utility Beard Wash.

-That said, if you don’t want to get super granular in your grooming routine and prefer products with multiple uses, we recommend the Beardbrand Utility Bar.
-It’s a gentler cleanser with hydrating ingredients that serves as an everyday soap, face wash, beard wash, shampoo, and shave puck.
+So, if you don’t want to keep a bunch of different bottles in your shower and prefer products with multiple uses, we recommend the Beardbrand Utility Beard Wash.
+It’s a gentler cleanser with hydrating coconut-derived ingredients that serves as an everyday soap, face wash, beard wash, and shampoo.

 DON’T FORGET THE BEARD SOFTENER

-Designed to act similarly to conditioner for your head hair, Beardbrand Beard Softener lubricates your hair and helps reduce the dryness associated with more brittle beards.
+Designed to act similarly to conditioner for your head hair, Beardbrand Utility Beard Softener lubricates your hair and helps reduce the dryness associated with more brittle beards.
 This helps keep your skin healthy and reduces the flaking that can leave your beard looking and feeling less healthy than you’d like.
-Similar to a hair conditioner, Beard Softener can be used on the days when you don’t use a beard wash.
+Utility Beard Softener can be used on the days when you don’t use a beard wash.
 Once your beard is clean, helping to keep it moist is the second step in ensuring beard dandruff doesn’t begin to build up.

 Now, on to washing frequency.